Using PostgreSQL extensions with Amazon RDS for PostgreSQL

 role to perform these tasks.

 You can use the AWS Management Console or the AWS CLI to create the required RDS for PostgreSQL DB instances.
 The steps following assume that your RDS for PostgreSQL DB instance is associated with a custom DB parameter group.
-For information about creating a custom DB parameter group, see Working with parameter groups.
+For information about creating a custom DB parameter group, see Parameter groups for Amazon RDS.

 To initialize the pgactive extension capability